How to Make Online Research with Baby Boomers a Success

 Despite millennials and Generation Z accounting for more of the population, baby boomers are a really important demographic for market research, because quite often they are the ones with the biggest spending power.
 They can be more affluent than other generations and have more disposable income - so it’s really important that brands understand what appeals to them and know how to target them.

-Reasons Baby Boomers Make Great Market Researchers
+Why Baby Boomers Make Great Research Participants

 Let’s look at the stats: